Pilot for Anti-Racism Research

 We anticipate making 2-3 $10,000 capacity building grants and 1-2 $50,000 research project awards.

-Note: The CTSI and the office of the AVCR-IDEA developed a consultation service to support the conduct of anti-racist research.
+Note: The CTSI and the office of the AVC-ROI developed a consultation service to support anti-racism research efforts.
 To request a consultation in support of a RAP application for this mechanism, please email [email protected].
-The service can help on a range of topics including study design, application of anti-racist frameworks, and more.
+The service can help on a range of topics including study design, application of anti-racism frameworks, and more.

 Background and Definition of Terms:

-Race is a social construct, a social classification based on phenotype, that governs the distribution of risks and opportunities in our race-conscious society.”1 In the United States, race is largely centered around skin color and other arbitrary markers of difference.
-The socioeconomic and political forces that create racism determine its content and importance.
-An assessment of race, measures this societally imposed identity and consequent exposure to the societal constraints.
+Race is a social construct, a social classification based on phenotype, that governs the distribution of risks and opportunities in our race-conscious society.”1 The socioeconomic and political forces that create racism determine its content and importance.
+An assessment of race measures this societally-imposed identity and consequent exposure to the societal constraints.
 Racism operates at several levels:

-1. Institutional and Structural: The unfair policies, practices and procedures of particular institutions and systems that routinely produce racially inequitable access for people of color to services, goods, and opportunities.
+1. Institutional and Structural: The unfair policies, practices and procedures of particular institutions and systems that routinely produce racially inequitable access to services, goods, and opportunities.

 2. Individual and Interpersonal: Individual acts of discrimination and prejudice, stereotypes, hate.1